ybr/csv-reader/README.md

 ```

 Applicative builder |@| from scalaz is helpful to express a CSV reader for the TV type.
-We specify that we want to combine column 0 and 1 into a single value so if one fails then both fail and we are interested by errors from both column 2 and 0,1.
+We specify that we want to combine column 0 and 1 into a single value so if one fails then the overall fails and we are interested by errors from both column 2 and 0,1.

 ### Applicative syntax

-Otherwise you can use the applicative operator `<*>`, it is like the applicative builder without suffering the tuple 22 limit.
+Otherwise we can use the applicative operator `<*>`, it is like the applicative builder without suffering the tuple 22 limit.

 ```scala
 import com.github.ybr.csv._